UNIONS Optical Identifications for VLASS Radio Sources in the Euclid Sky (UNVEIL) I. A Catalog of ~146,000 Radio Galaxies up to z~5: Summary

 Setting UNIONS-VLASS as the reference catalog, we further performed cross-match with FIRST 1.4~GHz and LoTSS 144~MHz catalogs, yielding 79,638 UNIONS-VLASS-FIRST, 101,671 UNIONS-VLASS-LoTSS, and 64,672 UNIONS-VLASS-FIRST-LoTSS radio galaxies, respectively.
 We identified radio-loud AGNs based on the observed radio loudness ($\robs$) defined as the ratio of 1.4~GHz radio to \textit{r-}band optical flux densities.
 Of 146,212 ``clean'' UNIONS-VLASS radio galaxies, 138,266 ($\sim94.6\%$) are RL and 7,496 ($\sim5.4\%$) are RQ populations.
 Alternatively, RLAGNs can be selected by their 1.4 spectral luminosities $\tnr{L}{1.4GHz}>10^{24}\whz$.
 Under this condition, at $z\gtrsim1$, both VLASS and FIRST cannot detect any RQ populations.
 RLAGNs selections based on $\robs$ and $\tnr{L}{1.4GHz}$ are common for 49,012 out of 63,019 sources with valid UNIONS photometric redshift estimates.

 We presented radio color-color ($\tnrd{\alpha}{1400MHz}{144MHz}-\tnrd{\alpha}{3000MHz}{1400MHz}$) based on LoTSS, FIRST, and VLASS observations, and further plotted spectral indices as a function of redshift and the projected linear size of the synchrotron-emitting volume.
-We found a great diversity of radio classifications, including Compact-Steep-Spectrum and Peaked-Spectrum sources that are likely young radio galaxies, Ultra-Steep-Spectrum sources which may have significantly evolved, and inverted and upturned spectrum that may be linked to transient sources.
+We found a great diversity of radio classifications, including compact steep spectrum and peaked spectrum sources that are likely young radio galaxies, ultra steep spectrum sources which may have significantly evolved, and inverted and upturned spectrum that may be linked to transient sources.
 There are $\sim10,000$ additional radio galaxies corresponding to more than one optical counterpart.
-These sources are merger candidates that host radio galaxies.
+These sources are merger candidates that host RLAGNs.
 The radio classifications/RLAGN evolution and merger-RLAGN connections will be further studied in future works.

 The UNIONS internal data release used for this work does not cover the full UNIONS footprint in both NGC and SGC.
 In addition, UNIONS is an ongoing survey that will eventually cover the entire northern hemisphere.
 Moreover, the VLASS Epoch 3 observation has just been completed, and the concatenated catalog reaching a great depth has not been released.
 Therefore, our UNIONS-VLASS catalog has great potential for expansion.
 The full UNIONS footprint will be covered by the \textit{Euclid} wide survey, and this work serves as a valuable pavement for the future \textit{Euclid} radio galaxy catalog.
 Our UNIONS-VLASS radio galaxy catalog will be observed in the Subaru PFS filler program.
 By virtue of the broad spectroscopic coverage ($\sim3000-20000\AA$) and imaging data, the abundance of RLAGNs in the UNIONS-VLASS catalog will profoundly facilitate multifaceted statistical studies of radio galaxies and beyond.